132nd-etcher/docs/EDLM/index.md

 Allow me to start with the cons, and provide, for each of them, a way to mitigate them.

 #### No WYSIWYG ("What you see is what you get")
-Markdown is pure text, therefore an editor who is busy writing documentation do not see the result appear as he types.
+Markdown is pure text, therefore an editor who is busy writing documentation does not see the result appear as he types.
 Font does not resize for headings, pictures do not appear, tables do not build, etc.

 ##### *Mitigation*